-- Health, physical and rehabilitative needs - Personal interests, hobbies, recreation preferences - Legal status, power of attorney, guardianship, etc. - Changes in benefits - Changes in circumstances (marriage, change of living arrangements, etc.) - Receipt of assets (inheritance, etc.)
+- health, physical and rehabilitative needs - personal interests, hobbies, recreation preferences - legal status, power of attorney, guardianship, etc. - changes in benefits - any changes in circumstances (marriage, change of living arrangements, etc.) - receipt of assets (inheritance, etc.)

-In making distributions from the trust, the trustee will also want to keep in mind future eligibility for benefit programs so that he or she does not naively jeopardize future eligibility.
+In making distributions from the trust, the trustee will also want to keep in mind future eligibility for benefit programs so that the trustee does not naively jeopardize future eligibility.

 While a beneficiary may not be eligible for a certain program or benefits presently, he or she may require that benefit in the future.
-Trustees must use caution when buying a non exempt item or establish a pattern of distributions that later may be deemed as available to the beneficiary.
+Trustees must use caution when buying a non exempt item or establishes a pattern of distributions which later may be deemed as available to the beneficiary.

-MAKING DISTRIBUTIONS TO MAXIMIZE GOVERNMENT BENEFITS
+MAKING DISTRIBUTIONS TO MAXIMIZE GOVERNMENTAL BENEFITS

-As previously stated, the trustee must become familiar with the types of government benefits and how distributions from the trust may be deemed and adversely affect continued eligibility.
+As stated above, the trustee must become familiar with the types of government benefits and how distributions from the trust may be deemed and adversely affect continued eligibility.

-There are three basic types of government benefits with which the trustee must be familiar:
+There are three basic types of government benefits with which the trustee must be familiar, these are:

-- Entitlement benefits (such as SSDI and Medicare) - Needs-based or means tested benefits (such as SSI and Medicaid) - Sliding scale fee benefits (such as Section 8 and food stamps)
+- entitlement benefits (such as SSDI and Medicare) - needs based or means tested benefits (such as SSI and Medicaid) - sliding scale fee benefits (such as Section 8 and Food Stamps)

-It is recommended that, regardless of the type of benefits a beneficiary is receiving at the time, the trustee follow these basic instructions when managing trust assets:
+It is recommended, that regardless of the type of benefits a beneficiary is receiving at the time, the trustee follow these basic instructions when managing trust assets:

-- Refrain from making cash distributions directly to the beneficiary. - Make all distributions to third parties or directly to a vendor. - Title all assets held by the trust in the name of the trust. - Avoid comingling assets that belong to the beneficiary with the third party special needs trust. - Avoid comingling assets that belong to the trust with the trustee's assets. - Use a tax identification number when opening accounts. - Maintain accurate records. - File all state and federal tax returns when due. - File reports to agencies providing services to the beneficiary on a timely and as-needed basis or give the required reports to the beneficiary or his or her representative payee to file. - File annual accountings with the beneficiary or his legal representative.
+- Refrain from making cash distributions directly to the beneficiary - Make all distributions to third parties or directly to a vendor - Title all assets held by the trust in the name of the trust

+- Avoid commingling of assets that belong to the beneficiary with the special needs trust - Avoid commingling assets that belong to the trust with the trustee's assets - Use a tax payer identification number when opening accounts - Maintain accurate records - File all state and federal tax returns when due - File reports to agencies providing services to the beneficiary on a timely and as needed basis or give required reports to the beneficiary or his or her representative payee to file - File annual accountings with the beneficiary or his legal representative

-ACCOUNTING, RECORD KEEPING AND TERMINATION OF TRUST
+ACCOUNTING, RECORD KEEPING & TERMINATION OF TRUST

-When accounting for trust assets and distributions, a trustee must keep accurate records detailing all of the trust's activities.
-The trustee is required to provide accounting information to the beneficiaries of the trust as well as to any public agency that is providing care, support and/or services to the beneficiary.
+Accounting for trust assets and distributions: A trustee must keep accurate records detailing all of the trust's activities.
+The trustee is required to provide accounting information to the beneficiaries of the trust as well as to any public agency that is providing care, supports and/or services to the beneficiary.
 In the case of SSI and Section 8, the trustee or the beneficiary is required to report all distributions from the trust in a timely manner.
 This may be within 10-30 days of receipt.
 In other words, an annual accounting to the beneficiary may not be sufficient depending on the benefits received.

-If an agency such as the U.S. Department of Housing and Urban Development, which offers Section 8, or the SSA requests information from the trustee regarding distributions, the trustee must respond in a timely manner.
+If an agency such as Section 8 or SSI requests information from the trustee regarding distributions the trustee must respond in a timely manner.
 If an agency is providing means tested benefits, the agency has a right to this information.
 Failure to provide it may result in the beneficiary's loss of the benefit or service.
 The trustee's records must be more complete than just a simple check register from a checking account.

 The trustee must keep all information concerning the trust in an organized and accessible manner.
-The type of records that must be kept include: check registers, bank statements, canceled checks, brokerage account statements, receipts for all purchases and itemization of all purchases.
-Itemization of purchases is critical in a first party trust, as the trustee has a duty to spend trust assets for the sole benefit of the beneficiary.
+The type of records that must be kept include: check registers, bank statements, cancelled checks, brokerage account statements, receipts for all purchases and itemization of all purchases.
+Itemization of purchases is critical in a first party trust as the trustee has a duty to spend trust assets for the sole benefit of the beneficiary.